NumEconCopenhagen/projects-2020-syntaxerror/dataproject/README.md

 This can be installed in Anaconda

 **Data generation**
 Because of the very large dataset, we have chosen to drop some of the variables.
-This wasn’t enough, therefore we have decided only to use “2018” as our year of analysis.
+This wasn’t enough, therefore we have decided only to use “2018” as our year of analysis, which is in our csv file [export_dataframe.csv which](export_dataframe.csv which) .
 Because of a lot of armed conflicts in Afghanistan, Afghanistan was split into 5 different coordinates, that we have summed up to 1.

 Furthermore we had a lot of armed conflicts in Afghanistan, and we have therefore choosen to remove “Afghanistan” from the bar chart.
 This gives us a better insight of the armed conflicts in the rest of the world.